Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Conclusion and discussion

-Our helicity-based mechanism may explain the generation of 2D flows in other types of rotating systems, like rotating convection \citep{guervilly2014large, favier2014inverse, rubio2014upscale, guervilly2017jets, VanKan_bridging} or rotating–stratified flows \citep{bartello1995geostrophic, smith2002generation, alexakis2024large}.
-The helicity-by-sign constraint uncovered here is part of a wider class of emergent adiabatic invariants in nonlinear systems, where resonant interactions give rise to effective conservation laws, that then govern large-scale self-organization \citep{nazarenko2011wave}.
-It is also an example from a broader category of wave systems where zero-frequency modes are spontaneously generated and dominate, even though their resonant coupling with the waves vanishes.
-Examples are found in planetary jets \citep{vallis1993generation}, plasma turbulence \citep{diamond2005zonal} and stratified flows \citep{caulfield2021layering, smith2002generation,labarre20242d}.
-Our near-resonant mean-wave framework opens new avenues for the understanding of this phenomenon.
+Our helicity-based mechanism is directly applicable to 3D chiral fluids, and should explain the sustainment of strong 2D flows there \cite{de2024pattern}.
+It may also play a role in the persistence of such flows in other types of rotating systems, like rotating convection \citep{guervilly2014large, favier2014inverse, rubio2014upscale, guervilly2017jets, VanKan_bridging}, or rotating–stratified flows \citep{bartello1995geostrophic, smith2002generation, alexakis2024large}.
+The helicity-by-sign constraint uncovered here places rotating turbulence in a wider class of wave-dominated systems with emergent adiabatic invariants, where resonant interactions give rise to effective conservation laws, that then govern large-scale self-organization \citep{nazarenko2011wave, connaughton2015rossby}.

+Rotating turbulence exhibits two general, and seemingly contradictory, phenomena: the spontaneous generation and dominance of zero-frequency modes in wave systems, and the asymptotic decoupling between these modes and the wave modes \citep{vallis1993generation,diamond2005zonal,caulfield2021layering,smith2002generation,labarre2026distinguished,de2024pattern}.
+Our work is an important first step in understanding the two.
+It implies that the dominance of zero-frequency modes may be due to a hidden conservation law, realized only when interactions are restricted to be resonant.
+In this vein, our results could be applicable to 2D stratified flows \citep{shavit2024sign, labarre2026distinguished}, where internal gravity waves interacting with shear modes should conserve their pseudo-momentum for each sign separately.

+At the same time, our work demonstrates that the asymptotic decoupling between waves and zero-frequency modes occurs through a gradual transition from the coupled to the decoupled state, with each limiting configuration, 2D-dominated or 3D-dominated, belonging to a distinct turbulence universality class.
+In the context of geophysical flows, our work suggests distinguished limits under which asymptotic models of rotating turbulence (2D or quasi-geostrophic \citep{charney1971geostrophic}, widely used in climate modeling \citep{ghil2020physics}), can be approximately realized, and demonstrates the existence of an intermediate regime, where only part of the waves decouple from the 2D flow.